-Executive summary
+Executive Summary

-- 2 The Paris Agreement, the Sustainable Development Goals (SDGs) and the COVID-19 pandemic - 3 provide a new context for the evolution of industry and mitigation of industry greenhouse gas - 4 (GHG) emissions (high confidence).
+The Paris Agreement, the Sustainable Development Goals (SDGs) and the COVID-19 pandemic provide a new context for the evolution of industry and the mitigation of industry greenhouse gas (GHG) emissions (high confidence).
 This chapter is focused on what is new since AR5.
-It emphasizes - 5 the energy and emissions intensive basic materials industries and key strategies for reaching net zero - 6 emissions. {11.1.1} - 7 Net zero CO2 emissions from the industrial sector are possible but challenging (high confidence). - 8 Energy efficiency will continue to be important.
-Reduced materials demand, material efficiency, and - 9 circular economy solutions can reduce the need for primary production.
-Primary production options - include switching to new processes that use low to zero GHG energy carriers and feedstocks (e.g., - electricity, hydrogen, biofuels, and carbon capture and utilization (CCU) for carbon feedstock) and - 12 carbon capture and storage (CCS) for remaining CO2.
-These options require substantial scaling up of - electricity, hydrogen, recycling, CO2, and other infrastructure, as well as phase-out or conversion of - existing industrial plants.
-While improvements in the GHG intensities of major basic materials have - 15 nearly stagnated over the last 30 years, analysis of historical technology shifts and newly available - technologies indicate these intensities can be reduced to net zero emissions by mid-century. {11.2, 11.3, - 17 11.4}
+It emphasises the energy and emissions intensive basic materials industries and key strategies for reaching net zero emissions. {11.1.1}

+Net zero CO2 emissions from the industrial sector are possible but challenging (high confidence).
+Energy efficiency will continue to be important.
+Reduced materials demand, material efficiency, and circular economy solutions can reduce the need for primary production.
+Primary production options include switching to new processes that use low to zero GHG energy carriers and feedstocks (e.g., electricity, hydrogen, biofuels, and carbon capture and utilisation (CCU) for carbon feedstock), and carbon capture and storage (CCS) for remaining CO2.
+These options require substantial scaling up of electricity, hydrogen, recycling, CO2, and other infrastructure, as well as phase-out or conversion of existing industrial plants.
+While improvements in the GHG intensities of major basic materials have nearly stagnated over the last 30 years, analysis of historical technology shifts and newly available technologies indicate these intensities can be reduced to net zero emissions by mid-century. {11.2, 11.3, 11.4}